Policy evaluation of waste pricing programs using heterogeneous causal effect estimation: Introduction

-Using these machine learning methods, I estimate municipal level price elasticities of demands for unsorted, recycling, and total waste per capita.
+I start by estimating municipal level price elasticities of demands for unsorted, recycling, and total waste per capita.
 The hypothesis of no heterogeneity is rejected for all outcomes.
-Waste prices cause large unsorted waste reductions driven by increased recycling and, to a smaller extent, waste avoidance.
 To disentangle sources of heterogeneity and interpret municipal level causal estimates, I regress these elasticities on price levels and a parsimonious set of relevant regressors capturing household costs of waste disposal: income, education, and pre-policy waste levels.\footnote{Their relevance is discussed in, e.g., \cite{Valente2019} and \cite{GilliBook2018}.} I find a nonlinear relationship between elasticities and price levels: while at high prices (above $9$ cents) elasticities are increasing, elasticities are rather constant at low prices.
 At high prices, a one cent price increase reduces unsorted waste by 5 to 10\% (vs. 4.7-5.7\% at low prices), increases recycling by 2 to 6\% (2.5-3.2\%) and reduces total waste by 0.1 to 0.7\% (0.6-0.8\%) compared to a counterfactual zero-price (no PAYT) scenario.
 Analyzing price indirect effects on recycling and total waste, I find that higher prices do not cause further total waste reductions, instead they simply reallocate waste to the recycling pile.

-Having established heterogeneity of price effects, the second part of the empirical analysis focuses on evaluating policy effects on municipal waste management costs and pollution.
-I estimate that PAYT leaves unit costs of waste mostly unaffected, suggesting constant returns to scale.\footnote{This is consistent with results on Italian municipalities by, e.g., \cite{Abrate2014}.} In a small share of municipalities, I estimate that PAYT causes an increase (decrease) of unit costs of unsorted waste management (recycling).
-Municipal private benefits of recycling from selling the fraction of recycled material are included in the analysis.